Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Lessons/06-Test-Driven-Development/README.md

 ## Learning Objectives

+By the end of this lesson, students should be able to...

+1. Read and understand code using Promises, callbacks, and arrow functions.
+1. Write code to use and resolve Promises.
+1. Identify reasons for using test-driven development.
+1. Write API unit tests using Mocha, Chai, and Chai HTTP.

+## Submit Homework (5 minutes)

+Go to [Gradescope](https://gradescope.com) and submit the Reddit.js tutorial parts 4-5.

 ## Review: Promises (20 minutes)

 Working with promises is an important part of writing vanilla JavaScript code.
 Let's review how they work and how to effectively use them!